pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 Distributed Neighbor Sampler Code Structure:
 -----------------------
+# MOVE TO A SEPARATE DOCUMENT?

-This section provides an overview of the key code structure elements of the Distributed Neighbor Sampler.
+This section provides an overview of the key elements of Distributed Neighbor Sampler code.

-* :func:`torch_geomeric.distribued.DistNeighborSampler.node_sample`:
+* :func:`~torch_geomeric.distribued.DistNeighborSampler.node_sample`:

-  * :func:`torch_geomeric.distribued.DistNeighborSampler.node_sample`, is responsible for performing layer-by-layer distributed sampling from either a :class:`torch_geomeric.sampler.NodeSamplerInput` or :class:`torch_geomeric.distributed.utils.DistEdgeHeteroSamplerInput` object.
+  * :func:`~torch_geomeric.distribued.DistNeighborSampler.node_sample`, is responsible for performing layer-by-layer distributed sampling from either a :class:`~torch_geomeric.sampler.NodeSamplerInput` or :class:`~torch_geomeric.distributed.utils.DistEdgeHeteroSamplerInput` object.

   * It supports both homogeneous and heterogeneous graphs, adapting its behavior accordingly.

   * The sampling procedure takes into account temporal aspects.

-  * Following the sampling of a single layer, the :func:`torch_geometric.distributed.utils.remove_duplicates` function is utilized to remove duplicates among the sampled nodes in the result.
+  * Following the sampling of a single layer, the :func:`~torch_geometric.distributed.utils.remove_duplicates` function is utilized to remove duplicates among the sampled nodes in the result.

   * Upon completion of the sampling process, the :func:`torch.ops.pyg.relabel_neighborhood` (or in the case of hetero graphs: :func:`torch.ops.pyg.hetero_relabel_neighborhood`) function is employed to perform mappings from global to local node indices.

-  * The output of the sampling procedure is returned, encapsulated in either a :class:`torch_geomeric.sampler.SamplerOutput` or :class:`torch_geomeric.sampler.HeteroSamplerOutput` object.
+  * The output of the sampling procedure is returned, encapsulated in either a :class:`~torch_geomeric.sampler.SamplerOutput` or :class:`~torch_geomeric.sampler.HeteroSamplerOutput` object.

 .. code-block:: python